 Caution is again advised with the preparation of a Summons and Complaint because a single error (one wrong checkbox, or one single miscalculation, can nullify the eviction causing the landlord to lose (the judge can dismiss the case and force the landlord to start the process all over, and sometimes award attorneys fees to the tenant defendant).
 All it takes is one typo, or the failure to check a single box correctly.
 I cannot tell you how many landlords come to me with a three day notice they downloaded off the internet that isn't valid, or won't hold up before the judges in Los Angeles County.
-That said, once a landlord has been provided a proper form three day notice to pay rent or quit with the required additional notices and instructions on how to fill it out and properly serve it with proof sufficient for a court to rule in the landlord's favor, most landlords can prepare their own 3 Day Notices to Pay Rent or Quit.
+That said, once a landlord has been provided a proper three day notice to pay rent or quit with the required additional notices and instructions on how to fill it out and properly serve it with proof sufficient for a court to rule in the landlord's favor, most landlords can prepare their own 3 Day Notices to Pay Rent or Quit thereafter.
 That said, few if any landlords can properly prepare a three day notice to cure or quit, especially if their units are in a rent controlled jurisdiction.

 Landlords in Los Angeles County should also be aware that just because their unit is not subject to actual rent control (e.g. a condominium in some instances, or a single family residence), in many instances the unit is still subject to the rent control provisions pertaining to eviction.